Ridiculous training schedule brings Hannah Bodkin to new level

 Her regular training schedule during the school year is remarkable.

-On an average Tuesday, Bodkin will wake up at 6 a.m., go to the Courthouse in West Salem with Masei and practice for between an hour and a half to two hours and then go to school.
+On an average Tuesday, Bodkin will wake up at 6 a.m., go to the Courthouse in West Salem with Masei and practice for an hour and a half to two hours and then go to school.

 When school ends at 2:20, she will drive straight to Osborn Aquatic Center in Corvallis and practice for three hours.

 She’ll drive back home, eat a quick dinner then head over to West Salem’s 7:45 p.m. swimming practice.
-Some days she’ll do a full swimming practice with West Salem’s team, some she’ll take a night off and do homework and others she’ll essentially help coach some of the younger swimmers.
+Some days she’ll do a full swimming practice with West Salem’s team, some she’ll take a night off and do homework and others she’ll help coach some of the younger swimmers.

 She’ll get home around 9:45.